Contraception | Periodic Health Checks | Sexual Health & Menstrual Irregularities | and more...

 Childbirth and early pregnancy is very demanding on a mother and on a family.
 It is important to see your GP after pregnancy to assess for childbirth trauma, breast feeding concerns and mental health / wellbeing.

-Dr Hoffman, Dr Crane and Dr Urch offer medical termination of pregnancy for suitable patients.
+Dr Jessie, Dr Kate, Dr Sasha, Dr Georgia, Dr Gemma, Dr Ryan, Dr James, Dr Anna and Dr Bek offer medical termination of pregnancy for suitable patients.

 Medical termination refers to the process of initiating a miscarriage using a combination of drugs.
 These drugs replicate hormonal changes similar to those experienced in a natural miscarriage to terminate a pregnancy, without surgical intervention.
-It is not suitable for all patients, so an initial assessment appointment is needed to arrange investigations and determine suitability.
+It is not suitable for all patients, so an initial assessment appointment is needed to arrange investigations including an ultrasound scan and blood test to determine suitability.
 It is only suitable for patients prior to 9 weeks of pregnancy.